 So, How Much Does A Private Investigator Cost?

 Looking into the price of hiring a PI, you should consider paying an hourly or at a flat rate.
 More often, private investigators charge hourly since they usually know the amount of work needed to carry out a particular investigation.
 For example, some investigations will need hours of surveillance to get a single point of information.
 However, most PIs are willing to work around your budget and the amount you’d be able to spend.

-Generally, in terms of hourly rates, private investigations cost anywhere from $40 an hour up to $400+ an hour depending on the factors mentioned earlier in this post.
-The national average hourly rate in the US is somewhere around $105 an hour with the cheaper PIs costing somewhere in the $65 range.
+Generally, in terms of hourly rates, private investigations cost anywhere from $50 an hour up to $500+ an hour depending on the factors mentioned earlier in this post.
+As of 2022 national average hourly rate in the US is somewhere around $105 an hour with the cheaper PIs costing somewhere in the $65 range.
 But keep in mind, you get what you pay for.

 How To Impact Investigation Costs